Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Introduction

 Constraint-based TAMP \cite{dantam_incremental_2018} uses general-purpose Satisfiability Modulo Theory (SMT) solvers, where motion constraint information is incrementally added at the task level.
 These methods focus on feasibility satisfaction of the resulting plan, and require detailed knowledge about the symbolic and geometric representations of the world, which need to be sufficient to ground a given plan.
 Optimization-based TAMP solvers often divide the problem into hierarchical feasibility (and optimality) stages with progressively more detail to filter the space of symbolic plans.
 In particular, \cite{toussaint_logic-geometric_2015,toussaint_multi-bound_2017} use tree search over sequences of symbolic actions and evaluate the feasibility and optimality of each node with increasing detail as an heuristic.
 Detailed motion calculation is based on carefully crafted mathematical constraints and kinematic models that can be leveraged by specialized optimizers \cite{toussaint_newton_2014, holladay_force-and-motion_2019}.
 For some problems these solvers may fail to find a solution, and computational cost can increase prohibitively if more detail is considered, such as dynamics and contacts.

 Sampling-based TAMP methods focus on efficiently generating action parameters which can then be used at the task planning stage.
 In \cite{garrett_sampling-based_2018,garrett_pddlstream_2020}, conditional samplers are used in combination with Planning Domain Definition Language (PDDL) \cite{mcdermott_pddl-planning_1998} symbolic planners to incrementally generate PDDL sub-problems from discretized action parameters. \cite{thomason_task_2022} introduces an optimal sampling-based approach using asymmetric bidirectional sampling, which significantly improves the efficiency of finding action parameters for plans without the need for discretization.
-These methods require the creation of samplers that generate constraint-satisfying configurations of the robot and objects, for the predicates in preconditions and effects of the actions operators.
-The samplers need to be efficient, making it difficult to encode complex dynamics and contacts in the predicates.
+These methods require the creation of domain-specific samplers that generate constraint-satisfying configurations of the robot and objects to handle complex dynamic interactions.
+This requires considerable engineering effort when adapting to new problems without significant simplifications.
+For instance, analytically modeling the physical constraints for a single, generic "place" action that covers all possible dynamic outcomes is often intractable.
+Consequently, prior methods typically require discretizing these interactions into finer-grained, explicitly modeled actions (e.g., requiring both \textit{place\_flat} and \textit{place\_sloped}).
 Recent work also explores the use of sampling-based optimization to find plan realizations solving a non-linear program \cite{toussaint_nlp_2024,braun_stein_2024}. \cite{toussaint_nlp_2024} explores the use of specialized MCMC sampling strategies and how they could potentially be used in the context of TAMP. \cite{braun_stein_2024} investigates the use of evolutionary strategies to generate high-quality samples of these complex distributions.
-These non-linear sampling-based optimization approaches are particularly promising in TAMP settings where solutions lie in multi-modal, disconnected regions of the continuous parameter space.
+These non-linear sampling-based optimization approaches are particularly promising in TAMP settings where solutions lie in multi-modal, disconnected regions of the parameter space.